MetaSolutionsAB/rowstore/README.md

 ## Security

-RowStore provides a private REST API (for data management) and a well as a public REST API (for data retrieval).
+RowStore provides a private REST API (for data management) as well as a public REST API (for data retrieval).
 Currently RowStore does not provide any own security mechanism and it is recommended that the private API is protected by a web server/reverse proxy with authentication features such as Apache HTTPD.

 ## Issue tracking